Twitter Email

 01:22 on Monday, 06.
 May 2024 | by Admin in Jekyll

-This is just a quick reminder for myself how to render LaTeX in a markdown page using MathJax.
+This is just a quick reminder for myself how to render \( \LaTeX \) in a markdown page using MathJax1.
 First, embed the MathJax script somewhere in your page header.
 Using the CDN is the easiest solution, but it’s also possible to host MathJax locally.
 The MathJax docs explain how.
-I’ve wrapped this into a page variable so only pages with the variable latex in its frontmatter will include the script.

 {% if page.latex != blank %}